yarrick/iodine/README-win32.txt

 4. Make sure the interface does not have a default gateway set

-5. Run iodine/iodined as normal.
+5. Run iodine/iodined as normal (see the main README file).
-   You may have to run is as administrator depending on user privileges.
+   You may have to run it as administrator depending on user privileges.

 6. Enjoy!